pieeg-club/Octopus_16/README.md

 # Octopus 16
-Brain-Computer interface, 16 EEG channels in one size
+Open-Source Brain-Computer interface, 16 EEG channels in one size
 In the process.
 All sources will be added soon

 <p align="center">